harvard-huit/py-pds/README.md

     # do something with results
 ```

-#### Pagination
+### Pagination

+The pagination process has a few ways it can be used.
+Synchronously, asynchronously and producing a queue of batches or a list.

 Using `next()` is good, but this pagination process was created with async operations in mind.
-For example, if you're processing 100k records, you'll be getting a max of 1000 records and if you're doing something with them that might take longer than 3 min, the pagination process will time out before you get to call `next()` again.
+For example, if you're processing 100k records, you'll be getting a max of 1000 records and if you're doing something with them that might take longer than 3 min, the PDS pagination process will time out before you get to call `next()` again, which would force you to start it over again.

-That said, you can also use this process to just reduce your code.
+#### Synchronous Pagination

+Please note that getting a lot of records and holding them before processing could have an effect on memory.
 If you have the memory to hold all the records you're getting, you can just do this:

 ```
 import pds